 Edmund Hillary: The First Man at the Top of the World

-mountaineer edmund hillary on a climb
+mountaineer edmund hillary on a climb with oxygen tanks

 After serving in World War Two as a navigator for the Royal New Zealand Air Force, Edmund Hillary dedicated himself to his love of mountaineering, including the yet unachieved crown jewel of mountain climbing—a successful ascent of Mt.
 Everest.